Wisharawish Akarasantisook and Ston Tantraporn Bangkok, Thailand

 S: I think Thailand needs to take the fashion industry more seriously.
 When you look at Paris, Milan, New York, Tokyo or London fashion is not seen as something frivolous, it’s serious business.
 It creates a huge income, employs large numbers of people and it therefore plays an important part in the economy.
 I want young Thais to see fashion as a real chance to contribute to the growth of their country.
 And also to understand that this it offers them a fantastic opportunity personally.
 You can be successful and famous but you need to be prepared to work hard for it, to study hard and really get under the skin of the business.

-W: I think we are also at an interesting point because over the past 10 or 15 years so many more young Thai people have had the opportunity to study and work abroad – including you and me – that gives us a different perspective and we bring that back to Thailand and are applying the things we learnt.
+W: I think we are also at an interesting point because over the past 10 or 15 years so many more young Thai people have had the opportunity to study and work abroad – including you and me – that gives us a different perspective and we bring that back to Thailand and are applying the things we learned.
 This global outlook is vital.

 S: So, being back in Thailand, do you find it hard to sell Thai Fashion to Thai people?

 W: Absolutely, it’s tough.
 Firstly we have to compete with powerful international brands with their Western cache and massive marketing budgets.
-But there is a growing and discerning market who actively seek out smaller, local designers’ work to find something unique.
+But there is a growing and discerning market that actively seeks out smaller, local designers’ work to find something unique.
 And the designers are responding, in some cases quite literally, from the street up.
 S: And street fashion is very strong in Thailand.
-Over the past 10-15 years I’ve noticed a big change.
+Over the past 10-15 years, I’ve noticed a big change.
 Bangkok has become much more like New York in that people are free to express themselves through what they wear and no judgment is made.
 This gives people an enormous sense of freedom and opens the floodgates for individuality and creativity.

 W: I think this has a lot to do with social media.
-Facebook and Instagram are amazingly popular here and have become a huge marketing tool for the fashion industry and a great cost effective way for smaller Thai brands to make their mark in the world at large.
+Facebook and Instagram are amazingly popular here and have become a huge marketing tool for the fashion industry and a great cost-effective way for smaller Thai brands to make their mark in the world at large.

 S: Absolutely, but there’s also a real appetite for men’s fashion magazines.
 When we launched L’Officiel Homme in 2012, the response was overwhelming.
 We sold out in just six days!
 That alone shows that there is a real interest in men’s fashion here.
 This has had a noticeable positive effect.
 Thai men are now much more aware of how they dress and how they present themselves.
 I also think that Thai menswear brands should be aware of how important the gay market is here.
 I’m not saying they should create specific collections, but more from a marketing standpoint, they should definitely be aware that there the gay population is very big and is an important factor in the success of any new labels.